NEU-DS-4200-S20/s-l-project-mothers-out-front-1/README.md

 ## Folders
 Each folder has an explanatory `README.md` file

-* `data` is where you will put your data files.
+* `data` stores data files.

 * `favicons` contains the favicons for the course projects.
-You shouldn't change anything here.

-* `files` will contain your slides (PDF) and video (MP4).
+* `files` contains our sketch and task images (PNG) and video (MP4).

-* `images` will contain your screenshots, diagrams, and photos.
+* `images` contains screenshots, diagrams, and photos.

-* `js` will contain all JavaScript files you write.
+* `js` will contain all JavaScript files written.

-  * `visualization.js` is the main code that builds all your visualizations.
+  * `map.js` contains all functions to create the map visualization.
+  * `person.js` contains all functions to create the person bar chart visualization.
+  * `visualization.js` simply creates the national graph from the person file, it is done in this file to preserve proper ordering.
 Each visualization should be built following the [Reusable Chart model](https://bost.ocks.org/mike/chart/)

-* `lib` will contain any JavaScript library you use.
-It currently includes D3.
+* `lib` contains JavaScript libraries you used.

 ## Demo Video of the Project

-You could find a brief introduction and some quick demonstations through a [video](https://drive.google.com/open?id=1cE6q7mL7y-6CHk56zQbekx6zwumxNniB)
+You can find a brief introduction and some quick demonstations through this [video](https://drive.google.com/open?id=1cE6q7mL7y-6CHk56zQbekx6zwumxNniB)